scellecs/morpeh/README.md

 systemsGroup.AddSystem(newSystem);
 systemsGroup.AddInitializer(newInitializer);

-//it is bad practice to turn systems off and on, but sometimes it is very necessary for debugging systemsGroup.DisableSystem(newSystem);
+//it is a bad practice to turn systems off and on, but sometimes it is very necessary for debugging systemsGroup.DisableSystem(newSystem);
 systemsGroup.EnableSystem(newSystem);